thanthese/Serious-Music-Practice/readme.md

-## Overview
+### Overview

-Sometimes I need hear a song before I can play it, especially in the rhythms department.
+Sometimes I need to hear a song before I can play it, especially in the rhythms department.

 My current process is to input the song,